 - I’ll even share an amazing pricing spreadsheet I created.
 It shows the income and costs for an entire year and tells you how much money you need to make from each client

-It’s much better to have a great photography business in a poor area than a poor business in a great area.It's much better to have a great photography business in a poor area than a poor business in a… Click To Tweet
+It’s much better to have a great photography business in a poor area than a poor business in a great area.It's much better to have a great photography business in a poor area than a poor business in a great area.
+Click To Tweet